- Click On Orange Button Above For Free 'Insider' TExES Report

 Ask yourself the following TExES study questions…

-How Much TExES Preparation Time Is Really Required To Pass?
+How Much TExES Exam Prep Time Is Really Required To Pass?

-Don’t just leave it up to your preparation manual for the TExES test to show you.
+Don’t just leave it up to your TExES prep guide to show you what you need to know.
 Many study guides do not cover your exam precisely.

 The needs, strengths and weaknesses of each test taker vary.
 However, a good rule is that you should start prepping for the TExES examination about 8 weeks before you walk into the test center.
 With an 8 week TExES exam preparation schedule you should review approximately 2 hours each day on a Monday through Friday schedule.

-While many professional studying for certification exams say they work better under pressure.
-Many test preparation studies over the years from major universities have revealed this is not the case.
+Many professionals studying for the Texas Examinations of Educator Standards say they work better under pressure.
+However, most test preparation studies over the years from major universities have revealed this is not the case.
 To effectively learn and review the test content you must absorb the information over a reasonable period of time.
-That means to maximize your chance of passing and achieving your teaching career goals you must do a little TExES test preparation everyday over time.
+That means to maximize your chance of passing and achieving your teaching career goals you must do a little TExES test prep everyday over time.

-The best part of doing a little over time (besides improving your exam score and passing) is your stress levels will be much lower, you can concentrate better, you’ll have less test anxiety, you’ll have more confident, your health will be better and even your relations with friends and family will be more harmonious by working upstream and planning your test success in advance.
+The best part of doing TExES test prep over time (besides improving your exam score and passing) is your stress levels will be much lower.
+You can concentrate better, you’ll have less test anxiety, you’ll have more confident and your health will be better.
+Even your relations with friends and family will be more harmonious by working upstream and planning your test success in advance.

 The main problem for this is lack of FOCUS for what you’ll REALLY see on your testing date.
 You need to know that so you can narrow-in your focus on your test preparation and not study a library of information…